jachan056/NBA-Data-Analysis-Project-SQL-/README.md

 ### Running Sqlite on Terminal
 1. Open up the sqlite3 app to run your code on the terminal.
 2. Type in .mode csv
 3. Make sure the downloaded folder is in your Users/your_username folder before proceeding.
 Type in ".import C:\Users\your_username\NBA-Data-Analysis-Project-SQL-\NBAA.csv better_nba" and press enter.
 This imports the all the data into a table named better_nba for you to perform queries on later.
+If the previous codeline gives an error you can try ".import NBA-Data-Analysis-Project-SQL-/NBAA.csv better_nba" instead.
 4. Then type in ".mode column" before pressing enter and type ".header on" before pressing enter.
 This will display the data in a more table-like structure instead of just comma seperated values.
 5. To verify if the data was imported correctly, you can do a simple query statement like "SELECT * FROM better_nba LIMIT 15;" which displays the first 15 rows of the table.
 6. If the table shows up, then you are ready to do the other queries.